 SCHOOL OF HEALTH PROFESSIONS SCHOLARSHIPS

 The SHP has several scholarship opportunities for students enrolled in SHP programs.
-The Scholarship Committee, comprised of faculty and administrators, review and select awardees.
+The Scholarship Committee, comprised of faculty from each department, reviews and, selects awardees.

 Scholarships available to students in any SHP program are the following: